chipmuenk/pyfda/README.md

 ### Binaries
 Binaries can be downloaded under [Releases](https://github.com/chipmuenk/pyfda/releases) for versioned releases and for a latest release, automatically created for each push to the main branch.

-Binaries for **64 bit Windows** and **OS X** are created with **[pyInstaller](https://www.pyinstaller.org/)**.
-These executables self-extract to a temporary directory that is automatically deleted when pyfda is terminated (except when it crashes), they don't modify the system except for two ASCII configuration files and a log file.
+Self-extracting archives for **64 bit Windows**, **OS X** and **Ubuntu Linux** are created with **[pyInstaller](https://www.pyinstaller.org/)**.
+The archives self-extract to a temporary directory that is automatically deleted when pyfda is terminated (except when it crashes), they don't modify the system except for two ASCII configuration files and a log file.
 No additional software / libraries need to be installed, there is no interaction with existing python installations and you can simply overwrite or delete the executables when updating.
+After downloading the Linux archive, you need to make it executable (`chmod 775 pyfda_linux`).

-Binaries for **Linux** are created as Flatpaks **(currently defunct)**, they can also be downloaded from **[Flathub](https://flathub.org/apps/details/com.github.chipmuenk.pyfda)**.
+Binaries for **Linux** are created as Flatpaks as well **(currently defunct)** which can also be downloaded from **[Flathub](https://flathub.org/apps/details/com.github.chipmuenk.pyfda)**.
 Many Linux distros have built-in flatpak support, for others it's easy to install with e.g. `sudo apt install flatpak`.
 For details check the [Flatpak](https://www.flatpak.org/) home page.

 ### pip
 Supported Python versions are 3.7 ...
 3.11, there is only one version of pyfda for all operating systems at [PyPI](https://pypi.org/project/pyfda/).
 As pyfda is a pure Python project (no compilation required), you can install pyfda the usual way, required libraries are downloaded automatically if missing: